Screenwriting contests: Are they worth the money?

 Always make sure to read the entry forms very carefully and especially the fine print.
 Some contests claim rights over your work and some contests are actually companies that produce films and claim rights over the development if you win.
 Always protect your project by knowing what you are signing and if you don’t like the terms do not enter.

 Just after graduating from UCLA film school, I entered my script in few competitions with the dream of winning or even placing.
 The competition is always fierce and the year I entered the prestigious Nicholl Fellowship there were 3,541 entries worldwide (for 2014 it was 7,500 scripts!).
 Back in the day, my script made it as far as the semifinals and placed in the top 1% of all entries.
 I received a call from Greg Beal the coordinator who told me that my script was in the next dozen scripts after the eight who received the fellowship.
 My script placed in the top twenty out the thousands of entries and he gave me notes and suggested that I enter again the following year.

 The top screenwriting competitions are a great way to gain much-needed exposure for beginning writers.
 If you win it can lead to representation and your first writing job in Hollywood.
 Even if you don’t win but place in the finals, you can use that achievement to bring attention to your talent and producers will be more receptive to reading a script that came close to a win.
-Again, do your research, pick the more legitimate contests the industry recognizes, and read the fine print on the entry forms.
+Make sure to do your research, pick the more legitimate contests the industry recognizes, and read the fine print on the entry forms.

 *The Academy’s Nicholl Fellowships